zulip/zulip-gci/tasks/pep8.md

     or some combination.
   * Run `tools/test-all`, and make sure your code (still) passes all the tests.
   * Add a commit with message 'pep8: Fix *rule* violations.'

-Submit a pull request to zulip/gci-submissions with all the commits.
-The title of the pull request should be 'pep8: *rules*'.
+Submit a pull request with all the commits.
+The title of the pull request should be something like 'pep8: Fix *rules*'.

 See git commit [6d93b3b](https://github.com/zulip/zulip/commit/6d93b3b) for an example.